Bangdong/TopicModelling/README.md

 <p align="center">
-  What to know how to use <strong>Python<strong> for topic modelling?
+  Do you want to know how to use <strong>Python<strong> for topic modelling?
+  This repository contains everthing that you need.

 </p>